KevinFocke/noisy_stocks_data_orchestrator/README.md

 This is a project-based learning experience.
 My main goals for the project:

-* Organize complex project into extendable & easily understandable modules

-* Create automated data pipelines (ETL + Analysis + Publish)
+* Create a Cloud Native architecture (Container-Based + Dynamically-Scalable + Microservice-Oriented).
+The architecture is orchestrated by Kubernetes and uses pre-built and custom Docker images.
+The microservices are:
+	* Ingestion (ETL) service for new datasets (on-demand)
+	* Database service (PostgreSQL-based)
+	* Analysis service (Custom-written Python, parallellizing Pandas DataFrames using Dask).
+	* Publishing service (custom Python + static site generation using Hugo)

-	* Orchestrate data pipelines using Prefect flows
+	* Logging service for Python flows using Prefect 2.0 (Orion).
-	* Parallelize processes using Dask
-	* Extract datasets using Kaggle REST API
-	* Transform datasets into consistent & normalized Pandas DataFrame columns
-	* Load datasets into local database (PostgreSQL)
-	* Query database for timerange
-	* Calculate time-lagged autocorrelation across datasets
-	* Export results to human-readable format for website publishing

-* Practice advanced Test-Driven Development concepts (fixtures, API mocking)
+	* Logging service for communication observability between different microservices

+* Setup FastAPI communication accross different microservices

 * Enable continuous integration & continuous deployment in a production environment

+* Practice advanced Python Test-Driven Development concepts (fixtures, API mocking)

 * Make Python functions strongly typed using Pydantic & Pandera

-* Integrate back-end & front-end securely (Jamstack)
+* Integrate back-end & front-end securely using Jamstack.

 ## Installation
 Requires;